godspeedsystems/gs-documentation/docs/event_sources/standardized_event_schema.md

     content:
       application/json:
         schema:
-          type: object
+          type: array
           properties:
             name:
               type: string
 ```
-- When the request body schema type is an object, but the input type is anything other than an object, it throws the below error.
+- When the request body schema type is an array, but the input type is anything other than an array, it throws the below error.

 <img src="https://ik.imagekit.io/pavanKillada/Screenshot%20from%202023-10-20%2015-51-04.png?updatedAt=1697797912957" alt="request schema error" />